Penningtons Manches Cooper LLP

 Article 35 of the UK GDPR provides some examples of processing activities likely to result in high risk:

-• use of systematic and extensive profiling with significant effects
+• use of systematic and extensive profiling with legal or similarly significant effects;

 • processing special category or criminal offence data on a large scale; or